 Personal directives name someone to make personal decisions for you if you’re incapable because of illness or injury.
 This Government of Alberta website provides information on Personal Directives and a Personal Directive form for you to complete.

-In addition to MyHealth.Alberta.ca, Lippincott Advisor, DynaMed and Lexicomp are all excellent sources for patient education handouts, which you may wish to consider using to support your patient education needs where appropriate.
+Lippincott, DynaMed, and Lexicomp offer additional sources of patient information, which you may consider using to support your patient's information needs.
+Use your clinical judgment when deciding if one of these supplementary sources is right for your patient.
 In DynaMed, use the search box to find a relevant topic, and use the left side navigation to select the "Patient Information" heading.
 In Lippincott Advisor, see the "Patient Teaching Handouts" section and in Lexicomp you'll find a "Patient Education" tab in the top menu.